-Alizee’s Management Releases Official Statement On Her Murder — Nigeria Today
+Alizee’s Management releases official statement on her murder — Nigeria Today

-Yesterday, the internet was hit with the news of singer Alizee’s passing.
-According to reports, Alizee’s husband murdered her and her 4-year old who was found laying on her chest.

-The post Alizee’s Management Releases Official Statement On Her Murder appeared first on Ngyab.
+The post Alizee’s Management releases official statement on her murder appeared first on INFORMATION NIGERIA.

 Do you have something awesome to share with the world?
 Click here to share